shanurwt/pokebore/README.md

 1. Clone the code 💾

-2. Install all dependencies  ❗ ❗
+2. Install all dependencies  ❗

-3. *Run🏃‍♂️ the code with npm start*
+3. Run🏃‍♂️ the code with npm start

-4. *Booyah!!! 🔥 🔥*
+4. Booyah!!! 🔥 🔥